 We always want to be on our arrow when we're

-So a way to do that is
+So a way to do that is to

 just click on our selection tool,

-and v would take us back into being in our
+and V would take us back into being in our

 tool.

-Now another kind of cool thing to talk about
+Now another cool subject to discuss is,

 as we're talking about these basic things that we